Skip to content

 Visiting Uzbekistan in November - December

 As winter falls on Uzbekistan both its temperatures and visitor numbers drop.
-This can be a wonderful time to make your trip if you don’t mind dressing up warmly.
+You can make the most of crowd-free sights, if you don’t mind dressing up warmly.

 Why travel with Audley?